 - High monthly recurring costs for real estate pros

-- Some report a buggy user experience, such as min and max pricing out of sync, save feature not working, frozen screens, not up-to-date houses, and more
+- Some report a buggy user experience, such as min and max pricing out of sync, the save feature not working, frozen screens, not up-to-date houses, and more.

 3 Smarter Agent Alternatives

-As a direct seller, Redfin helps you find the right real estate agent that can help you with the sale.
+As a direct seller, Redfin helps you find the right real estate agent to help you with the sale.

 Real estate professionals can use it similarly to Smart Agent as a marketing tool.